MicroStrategy/embedding-sdk-docs/docs/add-functionality/filters.md

 No parameters

-## Apply multiple filters after the dossier is rendered
+## Apply multiple filters after the dashboard is rendered

 This section introduces how you can cache the results of several filters and apply them together.
 Let's say you have the following filters: